Thorium myths

 • Richard Martin, “Uranium Is So Last Century — Enter Thorium, the New Green Nuke” An article about the primary Thorium proponent, Kirk Sorensen.
 Hits every single myth, and is accidentally misleading on many accounts.

 • Pascal-Emmanuel Gobry,”This energy source could solve all of our problems — so why is no one talking about it?”
-Woah this is a really good yarn.
 Again, hits most myths but even makes up some new ones.
 Best quote:

 If these systems fail, the reactor starts going into meltdown.
 Thorium, being a lighter element, doesn’t have that problem.